Skip to content

 “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance.”Galatians 5:22–23

-2. How doubt works
+2. How doubt usually moves

-4. When the answer doesn’t come immediately
+4. When the answer doesn’t come quickly

 “Ye receive no witness until after the trial of your faith.”Ether 12:6